 For a long period we were unsure if we were doing the right weight training for badminton.
-Now, after many years of experience working with the best in the field, we have a complete understanding as to what exercises what will maximise on-court performance.
+Now, after many years of experience working with the best in the field, we have a complete understanding as to what exercises will maximise on-court performance.

 Badminton-specific weights training can help to improve strength, speed, and muscular endurance and minimises the risk of injury.
 Exercises to improve your badminton should target the main muscle groups, including shoulders, core, glutes, hamstrings, quads and calves.